 Minerals Industry Experience Program

-Australia’s mining industry places a priority on our people and investing in skills and knowledge to provide opportunities.
-That is why the Minerals Council of Australia, the peak industry body for mining in Australia, has partnered with AusIMM, BHP, Rio Tinto, Peabody and Cahoot Learning to offer this unique paid industry experience.
+Australia’s minerals industry places a priority on our people and investing in skills and knowledge to provide opportunities.
+That is why the Minerals Council of Australia, the peak industry body for the minerals industry in Australia, has partnered with AusIMM, BHP, Cahoot Learning, Glencore, Idemitsu Australia, Komatsu and Rio Tinto to offer this unique paid industry experience.
 The two week program is open to university students who just completed their first year of STEM studies.
 The program will consist of both office-based and on-site learning and experience.

 icon